efournier92/KenoDiet/README.md

 - [Features To Do](#features-to-do)

 ## Overview
-Tired of hearing friends and co-workers endlessly postulate on the benefits of the Keto diet, I developed this joke site to expound the virtues of simply eating less.
+Tired of hearing friends and co-workers endlessly expound on the benefits of the Keto diet, I developed this joke site to preach the virtues of simply eating less, and looking at photos of Candle.

 ## Demo
 [KenoDiet.com](http://www.kenodiet.com/)